What is a prosthodontist?

 An impacted third molar removal is a surgical procedure whereby an impacted third molar, more commonly called a wisdom tooth, is extracted from the jaw.

-Complex full mouth dental restorations are comprehensive dental treatment plans that include a variety of procedures performed either simultaneously or in compliment to one another.
+Complex full-mouth dental restorations are comprehensive dental treatment plans that include a variety of procedures performed either simultaneously or in complement to one another.

-The full mouth restoration process usually takes place over a period of weeks or months depending on the patient's needs.
+The full mouth restoration process usually takes place over weeks or months depending on the patient's needs.